Skip to main content

 0000000-220330040805876-oozie-ubun-W@end OK - OK -

-Run oozie workflow
+Run Oozie workflow

-1. Prepare the workflow.xml and related files for execution.
+1. Prepare workflow.xml and related execution files.

 2. Create a folder in HDFS and upload the related files.